-SHSM Transportation Technology: Aviation (2 Credits) TTL4C2 Grade 12 College
+SHSM Transportation Technology: Aviation (2 Credits) TTL4C2 College

 This course enables students to further develop technical knowledge and skills as they study, test, service, and repair engine management systems; power trains; steering/control, suspension; brake, and body systems on vehicles, aircraft, and/or watercraft; and/or small engine products.
-Students will refine communication and teamwork skills through practical tasks, using a variety of tools and equipment.
-Students will expand their awareness of environmental and societal issues related to transportation and their knowledge of apprenticeship and college programs leading to careers in the transportation industry.
-Prerequisite: TTCLC2
+Students will refine communication and teamwork skills through This course provides students with opportunities to solve problems in design through the practical tasks, using a variety of tools and equipment.
+Students will expand their awareness of environmental and societal issues related to transportation and their knowledge